barnascript/Walmart_sales_analysis/README.md

 27. Which day fo the week has the best avg ratings?
 28. Which day of the week has the best average ratings per branch?

+## Code

+For the rest of the code, check the SQL_queries.sql file